ms-us-rcg-app-innovation/sitecore-aks-accelerator/README.md

 az login
 ```

-Run the bootstrap terraform script
+Run the bootstrap terraform script.
+You will only need to run this one time.

 ```
 # run from the repository root